RiskPayGo API Integration

 Final recommendations

-With this structure you already have a solid foundation to integrate RiskPayGo into your own website, a custom application or a WooCommerce store.
+With this structure you already have a clear and secure foundation to integrate RiskPayGo into your own website, a custom application or a WooCommerce store.